wp-plugins/rsvp/readme.txt

 == Changelog ==

+= 0.7.0 =
+* Fixed a bug reported by Andrew Moore where when adding a new attendee and an option to hiding an answer the answer would still be visible

 = 0.6.0 =
 * Fixed a bug reported by Andrew Moore in the import feature that would not allow most files from being uploaded, doh!
 * Fixed a few other small warnings and gotchas (also reported by Andrew Moore)